 What types of furniture are used in hospitals?

-Hospitals use a wide range of specialized furniture, including adjustable beds, examination tables, medical carts, nurse stations, waiting room seating, and storage cabinets designed for healthcare environments.
+Hospitals use specialized furniture such as adjustable beds, examination tables, medical carts, nurse stations, and storage cabinets designed for healthcare environments.

 Why is hospital furniture different from regular furniture?

-Hospital furniture must meet strict standards for hygiene, durability, and ergonomic safety.
-It is designed to support medical equipment, patient care, and infection control protocols.
+Hospital furniture is designed to meet strict standards for hygiene, durability, and ergonomic safety.
+It supports medical equipment and infection control protocols.

 How does healthcare furniture improve patient care?

-Properly designed furniture improves patient comfort, supports mobility, and allows healthcare professionals to perform procedures efficiently and safely.
+It enhances patient comfort, supports mobility, and enables healthcare professionals to perform procedures efficiently and safely.

-Healthcare furniture often uses stainless steel, antimicrobial surfaces, medical-grade plastics, and durable upholstery designed for easy cleaning and infection control.
+Common materials include stainless steel, antimicrobial surfaces, medical-grade plastics, and durable upholstery for easy cleaning.

 How does furniture affect hospital workflow?